Music Q&A with Actor, Musician and Playwright, Erik Jensen

 PC: Do you have a signature dance move?

-PC: Which artist or song do you find yourself currently listening to on almost daily bases?
+PC: Which artist or song do you find yourself currently listening to on an almost daily basis?

 PC: Which song or piece of music would you like to be played at your funeral? (sorry to be morbid)